tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 thumbnail: "/img/og_sal_cikm2018.png"
 ---

-In recent months, we spent a lot of time and effort to design and implement a well-functioning open-source collaborativce search system SearchX.
+In recent months, we spent a lot of time and effort to design and implement a well-functioning **open-source collaborativce search system** called `SearchX`.
 I wrote about it [here](https://chauff.github.io/2018-07-21-collaborative-search/).
 Having done all the implementation work, now is the time to reap the benefits of the work, i.e. run experiments with our new and shiny research tool.

-Enter Search as Learning.
+Enter *Search as Learning*.

-The field of Search as Learning addresses questions surrounding human learning during the search process.
+The field of Search as Learning addresses questions surrounding **human learning during the search process**.
 Existing research has largely focused on observing how users with learning-oriented information needs behave and interact with search engines.
-What is not yet quantified is the extent to which search is a viable learning activity compared to instructor-designed learning.
-Can a search session be as effective as a lecture video—our instructor-designed learning artefact—for learning?
+What is not yet quantified is the extent to which search is a viable learning activity (and alternative) compared to instructor-designed learning. **Can a search session be as effective as a lecture video — our instructor-designed learning artefact — for learning?**

 The answer to this question can be found in our CIKM 2018 work (on a side-note, I don't believe the new rating system at CIKM worked very well, papers ended up with lots of weird scores ... anyway):